DC Power Flow

 Info

-This method removes the need to restart and recreate both the PowerSystem within the dc field and the DCPowerFlow from the beginning when implementing changes to the existing power system.
+This concept removes the need to restart and recreate both the PowerSystem within the dc field and the DCPowerFlow from the beginning when implementing changes to the existing power system.
 Additionally, JuliaGrid can reuse symbolic factorizations of LU or LDLt, as long as the nonzero pattern of the nodal matrix remains consistent between power system configurations.

 Reusing Matrix Factorization

 Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the active power demand at Bus 2, introducing a new generator at Bus 2, and fine-tuning the output power of Generator 1.
-It is important to note that these adjustments do not impact the branches leaving the nodal matrix unchanged.
+It is important to note that these adjustments do not impact the branches, leaving the nodal matrix unchanged.
 To resolve this updated system, users can simply execute the solve! function:

 updateBus!(system, analysis; label = "Bus 2", active = 0.2)